scottarterbury/Crowdfunding_ETL/README.md

     - Split each "name" column value into a first and a last name, and place each in a new column.
     - Clean and then export the DataFrame as `contacts.csv` and save it to your GitHub repository.

-      Check that your final DataFrame resembles the one in the following image:~~
+      Check that your final DataFrame resembles the one in the following image~~

 ##*Create the Crowdfunding Database*